arnabmukho/arnabmukho/README.md

 ## 🦠 About Me

 - 🧬 I’m passionate about **Computational Biology**, **Bioinformatics**, **Cancer Epigenomics**, and **Science Communication**!
-- 🧬 Exploring the intersection of life and code.
+- 🧬 Exploring the intersection of molecules, proteins, and code.

 ---